SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Source: Sign Posts, Place Names in the History of Burlington Co., Henry H Bisbee, 1971, NJ State Library, A974.961 B621.3, p.
 213

-Comment: The author Henry Bisbee speculates that the pond was named after Samuel Sailer Jr who lived his adult life in Mount Holly (see below).
+Comment: The author Henry Bisbee speculates that the pond was named after Samuel Sailer Jr who lived his adult life in Mount Holly (see below #3).
 I think it more likely that this is the area that Samuel Sayler and Margaret Jones raised their family.
 They may have been tenant farmers.
+Charles Saylor, last son of Samuel Sayler and Margaret Jones, was born in "Springfield Township, Burlington County" in 1786 [Saylor family Bible in my possession].
+Other than the name of Saylor's Pond and the Bible record, I have found no other record of them living at this site.
 See the 1872 map at the bottom of this web page.

 SAYLORS POND RD

 Close to Fort Dix - McGuire Air Force base, in Springfield Township, is a road named Saylors Pond Rd.
-It runs between Jobstown and Wrightstown and though not named, it is visible on the 1872 map at the bottom of this web page.
+It runs between Jobstown and Wrightstown and is visible but not named on the 1872 map further up on this web page.
+The pond is in the SW corner of Saylor's Pond Rd and Rt 68.
+See the Google map of Saylors Pond.

 REV WAR